PyPO-dev/PyPO/README.md

 ```
     sudo apt-get install gcc build-essential
 ```
 The GPU version of POPPy needs a [CUDA installation](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html) and a CUDA-compatible NVIDIA graphics card.
-Please refer to the NVIDIA documentation how to install NVIDIA drivers and CUDA.
+Please refer to the NVIDIA documentation on how to install NVIDIA drivers and CUDA.

-There are no real system requirements, but the more RAM and CPU threads the better.

 -- INSTALLATION --\
 The physical optics calculations in POPPy can be run on the CPU or GPU.